omorhefere/spider/README.md

-# crawler by Omorhefere O. Imoloame
+# Web crawler by Omorhefere O. Imoloame

 Python 2.7 has been used for this project.